AbuHurer/Identifying-Mines-or-Rocks-using-Sonar-Signals/README.md

 ## ⚖️ License

-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use under the MIT LICENSE.

 ---